Welcome to Austria!

 Information and personalized assistance for all researchers and their families

-- 32 Austrian EURAXESS centers at Austrian universities and universities of applied sciences as well as research organizations, regional information offices and networks provide support for regional and practical requests.
+- 32 Austrian EURAXESS centers at universities and universities of applied sciences as well as research organizations, regional information offices and networks provide support for regional and practical requests.

 - The Austrian Business Agency (ABA) is the point of contact for specialists who would like to work in Austria.